 Edward E. Ford Foundation Endowment

 The E.E.
-Ford Foundation provides grants only to independent secondary schools.
-To be eligible, the school must be a member of the National Association of Independent Schools (NAIS.)
+Ford Foundation provides grants only to independent secondary schools recognized for excellence.
 Grants from the Foundation have created endowment funds at GDS to support:

 1987 – Upper School faculty salaries